-LSC-Montgomery is poised for the most significant campus expansion in its history during the next two years.
-The recent passage of a bond referendum for LSCS included construction of three new buildings on the main campus, as well as a new northside center in the Conroe/Willis area.
-The college will add a new 75,000-square-foot academic classroom building; a 60,000-square-foot health science center; a 20,000-square foot arts instructional building; and a 1,000-space parking garage to handle growth on the main campus.
-An 83,000-square-foot, full-service satellite facility in Conroe will allow the college to extend its reach to the north, where significant population growth is taking place.
-The new LSC-Conroe Center will offer a mix of academic transfer courses and programs, as well as workforce- and industrial–oriented programs.
-All told, by 2011, the college will have increased its total square footage by almost 60 percent.
+Later in 2008, Dr. Butler left to become president at Victoria College (Victoria, TX).
+An interim president (Penny Westerfeld) was named for the 2008-09 academic year.
+This was an eventful year for several reasons.
+First, a major hurricane devastated much of the area, including the LSC-Montgomery campus, which closed for a week to recover from flooding, downed trees, and lack of electricity.
+Later in the year, a new bond referendum was passed that resulted in the most significant campus expansion in its history.
+This included construction of three new buildings on the main campus, as well as a new northside center in the Conroe/Willis area - a new LSC-Conroe Center.
+The college added a new 75,000-square-foot academic classroom building; a 60,000-square-foot health science center; a 20,000-square foot arts instructional building; and a 1,000-space parking garage to handle growth on the main campus.
+An 83,000-square-foot, full-service satellite facility in Conroe allows the college to extend its reach to the north, where significant population growth is taking place.
+The new LSC-Conroe Center offers a mix of academic transfer courses and programs, as well as workforce- and industrial–oriented programs.
+All told, by 2011, when the new buildings opened, the college increased its total square footage by almost 60 percent.

 The college was also honored recently as a "Hometown Hero" by The Woodlands Development Company, and received the prestigious "Drum Major Award" sponsored by the Martin Luther King, Jr. Commemorative Celebration that is held annually in The Woodlands.
-Most recently, the college was named to the 2009 President's Higher Education Community Service Honor Roll, the hightest federal recognition a college can receive for its commitment to volunteering, service-learning, and civic engagement.
+In 2009, LSC-Montgomery was named to the President's Higher Education Community Service Honor Roll, the hightest federal recognition a college can receive for its commitment to volunteering, service-learning, and civic engagement.
 The college was also selected to participate in Foundations of Excellence, a prestigious program designed to evaluate and revitalize the campus' services for first-year services.
-Currently, the Lone Star College System is actively involved in Achieve the Dream, a multiyear national initiative to help more community college students succeed.

-Dr. Austin Lane, formerly vice president for student affairs at Tyler Junior College, was recently hired as LSC-Montgomery's president following an extensive, nationwide search.
+Dr. Austin Lane, formerly vice president for student affairs at Tyler Junior College, was hired in 2009 as LSC-Montgomery's third president following an extensive, nationwide search.

-"Our continuous growth is a reflection of the commitment to excellence that our faculty and staff exhibit every day for our students," said Dr. Lane as the college celebrated its 15th anniversary recently.
+"Our continuous growth is a reflection of the commitment to excellence that our faculty and staff exhibit every day for our students," said Dr. Lane during the college's celebration of its 15th anniversary in 2010.
 "I talk all the time about taking LSC-Montgomery to new heights.
 They are the ones making it happen."